guidugli/ansible-role-crypto_policy/README.md

 Ansible Role: crypto_policy
 =========

-An Ansible Role that install and configure crypto_policy on RHEL/CentOS, Fedora and Debian/Ubuntu.
+An Ansible Role that install and configure crypto_policy on RHEL/CentOS and Fedora.

 Requirements
 ------------